Reviews You Can Rely On

 Credit: Natalie Kafader

-Over the past several years, we have spent hundreds of hours using the clothes irons in this review, carefully measuring their steam output, timing their heating cycles, and assessing their user-friendliness.
+Over the past several years, my team and I have spent hundreds of hours using the clothes irons in this review, carefully measuring their steam output, timing their heating cycles, and assessing their user-friendliness.
 The cornerstone of our testing process focuses on the ironing performance score.
 Each iron undergoes numerous specific ironing tests, evaluating how well each model removes wrinkles from cotton, linen, silk, and polyester.
-Additionally, we critique how well each iron works on details (like between buttons on a shirt) and the uniformity and effectiveness of the spray feature.
+Additionally, we critique how well each iron works on details (like between buttons on a shirt) and the uniformity and effectiveness of the spray and steam features.
 We also evaluate all the little details, like glide smoothness, handle feel and balance, cord position and storage, and evenness of heating.

 Our in-depth testing process of steam irons is broken down into five rating metrics: